Dreyhh/Vested/README.md

-# Vested
+# VestedTransfer
-An script to make multiple calls to the VestedTransfer extrinsic using POlkadot API
+An script to make multiple calls to VestedTransfer extrinsic using Polkadot API.